3milychu/thesis/content/research/literatureReview.md

 PN441 .W4565 2013

 Temporality - dividing time
+Questions:
+-- perceptions of time
+-- comparing times
+-- experience of time
+-- events in time
+-- refiguring time?

 ### Philosophies of time
 • Zeno: infinite divisibility of movement into units of time